Github

 GitHub Clients

-GitHub can be accessed through command line interface (CLI) by downloading Gitbash or through some questionable clients like GitHub Desktop which is more problematic than not usually.
-We recommend SmartGit as a user friendly yet powerful and free option for open source development like ours.
+GitHub can be accessed through command line interface (CLI) by downloading Gitbash or through a client like Github Desktop, Kraken or SmartGit.
+We recommend SmartGit (IF you have met their open source developer requirements of typically 100 commits to a project) as a user friendly yet powerful and free option for open source development like ours.
 It might look like a lot at first glance but we'll run through installation and what everything is, and it'll quickly become just like any other software you use.